Autism (ASD) Assessment Services & Multisensory Learning Support in Ashfield

 We encourage them to:

-• Encourage the student to take a break if they’re overwhelmed-perhaps a 5-minute table tennis game, a run around the garden or mini basketball game
+- Motivate the student to take a break when feeling overwhelmed-maybe engage in a 5-minute table tennis game, a quick run around the garden, or a mini basketball game

 Our learning rooms are equipped with a diverse array of hands-on materials that transcend traditional paper and pen learning methods.
 We understand the challenges that students with learning difficulties and disabilities face in a school environment.
 At Neurosensory, our approach aims to eradicate the notion of failure and instil a can-do attitude.
 We recognise the importance of accommodating concentration limits and incorporating short breaks with movement to invigorate the mind.
 Through interactive and creative lessons, our approach promotes better retention of skills and information among our students.

-We understand that not everyone is able to attend in-person tutoring and therapy due to location, lack of transportation, and other commitments.
-Our therapists are skilled at providing structure and variety in their sessions.
-We appreciate that learning is not merely a mechanical process but is based on building personal relationships.
+We are aware that attending in-person tutoring and therapy may not be feasible for everyone due to factors such as geographical limitations, lack of transportation, and other commitments.
+However, our skilled therapists are adept at delivering sessions that offer both structure and variety.
+We value the understanding that learning is not solely a mechanical process but relies on the development of personal relationships.

 Every person who utilises our services is treated as a ‘whole person,’ and we seamlessly incorporate social awareness and language development into our sessions.
 Through our online ASD option, students with autism and other disorders can receive appropriate interventions from the comfort of their homes.

-In the event that you or a loved one require learning support following an autism diagnosis, our team of autism tutors is ready and enthusiastic about helping.
+Should you or a loved one require learning assistance due to an autism diagnosis, our dedicated autism tutors are here and eager to assist.

 Neurosensory can provide screening assessments and refer to psychologists, paediatricians, and psychiatrists if we consider that there could be a possible autism diagnosis.
 Some assessments we use as a guide include the Test of Pragmatic Language (TOPL2) and the Social Responsiveness Scale (SRS).
 Other professionals may use assessments such as ADOS-2.
 There are new assessments being developed as some of the older ones miss out on diagnosing more ‘high-functioning’ people who are skilled at masking symptoms but find themselves facing many obstacles in their lives.